rikosintie/Discovery/docs/Helper-scripts.md

 - hostname-ports.txt - The final output of two scripts for creating port maps

+In the "pinginfo" folder, below the port-maps folder

+- hostname-pinginfo.txt - A [PingInfoView](https://www.nirsoft.net/utils/multiple_ping_tool.html) import file pairing each reachable IP with its DNS name (or MAC address, if no DNS name resolves) — for verifying hosts pre/post cutover

 In the "Interface" folder

 - hostname-cdp.txt - JSON format of the "show cdp ne det" command